maxsuel13/Amazing-Marvin-MCP/README.md

 | *"Mark task Y as done"* | `mark_task_done()` |
 | *"Start tracking time on this"* | `start_time_tracking()` |

-### 🎯 Understanding Your Default Setup

-Amazing Marvin creates these default containers for most users:

-- **📁 Work** - Professional/job tasks
-- **🏠 Personal** - Personal life tasks
-- **📥 Inbox** - Uncategorized items waiting to be sorted
+### 📁 How it understands your setup

-Your AI understands this structure and can help organize tasks accordingly.
+Your AI assistant automatically understands your Amazing Marvin structure:

+- **Work & Personal projects** - Keeps your professional and personal tasks organized
+- **Categories and labels** - Knows how you've organized your productivity system
+- **Due dates and priorities** - Understands what's urgent vs. important
+- **Completed vs. pending** - Tracks your progress and momentum

+No need to explain your system - your AI just gets it!

 ## 🔧 Troubleshooting